Look Out for Deer Crossing Roads During Mating Season, Delaware Authorities Caution Drivers

 Increased Attentive Driving Encouraged with Shorter Days and Increased Deer Activity around Dusk and Dawn

-With clocks falling back to Eastern Standard Time at the end of October and with days already growing shorter, it’s a dangerous time of year on the roadways because of increasing activity of white-tailed deer due to their annual mating season.
+With clocks falling back to Eastern Standard Time in early November and with days already growing shorter, it’s a dangerous time of year on the roadways because of increasing activity of white-tailed deer due to their annual mating season.
 Known as the rut, the season lasts from mid to late October through November and on into December, with males (bucks) fully focused on pursuing females (does) in the First State.
 This year, the Delaware Department of Natural Resources and Environmental Control, the Delaware Office of Highway Safety (OHS) within the Department of Safety and Homeland Security and Delaware State Police (DSP) are again urging extra caution at the wheel, especially after the Nov.
 3 change from Daylight Saving Time to EST.

 “Spurred by the rut, bucks chasing does will repeatedly cross Delaware roadways without any instincts telling them not to go there, and creating a hazard for motorists,” said DNREC Division of Fish and Wildlife biologist Sam Millman, adding that soon bucks will start expanding their home travel ranges as the rut approaches.
 “That’s why we remind Delaware drivers to take extra precautions this time of year, especially when traveling on dark backroads and roadways lined by woodlands and forests, where white-tailed deer are more likely to cross.”